vaperrin98/beautiful-jekyll/index.md

 - anxiety score

 Let's see if they are any different between the boroughs.
-First looking at the <span style="color:DarkOliveGreen"> **life satisfaction score** </span>, we see that all boroughs have a score between 7 and 7.6 our of 10, except for the City of London, otherwise all boroughs are within the same range.
+First looking at the <span style="color:Teal"> **life satisfaction score** </span>, we see that all boroughs have a score between 7 and 7.6 our of 10, except for the City of London, otherwise all boroughs are within the same range.
 Why is the City of London so different?
 Let's see if it's an outlier for the other three scores.
 <p align="center">
 <img src="./assets/img/LIFE_SATIS.png" width="700" />
  </p>

-Let's now have a look at the <span style="color:DarkOliveGreen"> **worthwhileness score** </span> across the London boroughs.
+Let's now have a look at the <span style="color:teal"> **worthwhileness score** </span> across the London boroughs.
 Here, all boroughs have a score in the same range, around 7.5 out of 10, while again the City of London is quite different from others with a score closer to 7.
 <p align="center">
 <img src="./assets/img/WORTH.png" width="700" />
  </p>